 Monastery of the Metamorphosis of the Saviour

 The Monastery of the Metamorphosis of the Saviour, was built between the 16th – 17th centuries, the temple artwork was done by the famed Cretan hagiographer Anthony Agorastos and the temple is the dependency of the Monastery of Xenophon of Mount Athos.
 It is considered the oldest monastery of the island although, despite its inscription, the archeological research has not identified it yet.

 Feature of the monastery is the church (Temple) and copies the Athonite architecture, a sign of the influence of Athos older years on the island of Skopelos.
-Inside is the remarkable old temple (iconostasis) work of the 16th century, with floral decoration without plating or colors.
-The icons are also those of the same period and some of them are works of famous Byzantine angiographer, Agorastos.
-It is worth noting that in 1821, fled to the monastery Athonites fathers carrying heirlooms and holy relics for protection from the Ottomans.
-During your visit to the monastery, you will notice that it consists of two wings with guest quarters, guest house, the kitchen and the monks' cells.
-The north wing is a castellated edifice, the chapels of St. John the Theologian and of the Archangels.
+In the interior there is a remarkable old temple artwork (iconostasis) of the 16th century with floral decoration but without plating or colors.
+The icons are of the same period and some of them are works of the famous Byzantine iconographer, Agorastos.
+It is worth noting that in 1821 fathers from the Mont Athos ensconce themselves in the monastery carrying heirlooms and holy relics to protect them from the Ottomans.
+During your visit to the monastery, you will notice that it consists of two transepts, including the guest quarters, guest house, kitchen and the monks’ cells.
+On the northern transept there is a castellated edifice that houses the chapels of St. John the Theologian and of the Archangels.

-On the east side stands the tower of the monastery, which was used as an observatory and protects the monks in times of raids by pirates.
-On Holidays and every Sunday is committed a Divine Liturgy (in any other monastery on the island is not committed Liturgy), while the period of the Assumption sung suppliant Rule in honor of Virgin Mary.
+On the east side stands the tower of the monastery which was used as an observatory and protected the monks in times of pirates’ raids.
+During holidays and every Sunday a Divine Liturgy is carrying out (no other monastery on the island carries out a Divine Liturgy), while during the Assumption the Beseeching Observance is sung in honor of Virgin Mary.

-On August 6, the monastery celebrates with pomp the biblical event of the Transfiguration (Metamorphosis) of the Saviour.
+On August 6, the monastery celebrates with pompous the biblical event of the Transfiguration (Metamorphosis) of the Saviour.

-On the eve of August 5 Great Vespers is sung along with Artoklasia, "vigil" as reported by Skopelites with traditional treat at the end.
+On the eve of August 5, the Great Vespers are sung along with Artoklasia, the “vigil”-as local people of Skopelos call it- with traditional treat at the end.

-On the day of the feast, read the prayer for the blessing of the grapes, and grapes are shared to the pilgrims.
+On the day of the feast is when the prayer for the blessing of the grapes is read, and grapes are shared to the pilgrims.